 We regularly train our fundraisers and update them on our current projects, campaigns and work with women and girls.

 We also use these training sessions as opportunities to test our fundraiser’s knowledge of the fundraising code and to refresh their knowledge of our high standards.

 This, along with our regular mystery shops, call listening, and spot checks help us ensure that our fundraisers are engaging with our supporters in the best possible manner.

-As part of our contractual requirements, we also ensure our agencies follow demonstrable security measures as part of their own data protection obligations, including measures like encrypted tablets for our face-to-face fundraisers.
+As part of our contracts with agencies, we require them to have demonstrable security measures as part of their own data protection obligations, including measures like encrypted tablets for our face-to-face fundraisers.